How do you truncate date in MySQL with an example?

 SELECT store_ID, item, DATE(sales_time) FROM sales;

-This particular example selects the store_ID column, the item column, and only the date portion of the datetime column named sales_time from the table named athletes.
+This particular example uses the SELECT statement to retrieve three pieces of information.
+It selects the primary identifier column, store_ID, the textual field item, and most importantly, the date-only portion of the DATETIME column named sales_time.
+This data is retrieved from the table named sales.

 -- create table